 A property syndicate pools money from individual investors to buy property and share the rental income.
 Syndicates are set up through a formal legal structure.
-Some syndicate managers are licensed by us, which means they need to meet certain minimum standards.

 Investors in the syndicate buy something that might be called ‘units’ or ‘shares’ that represent a portion of the property.
 The number of units available depends on the price paid for the property and you can buy more than one unit.
 The unit cost will vary but is typically about $50,000.